stephendickens1/stephen-python-projects/README.md

 When this stage is done, you should be able to download the DAST report as JSON (following the same process as in the previous section).

-This report should contain a list of vulnerabilities that have been found by the tool.
+:interrobang: This report should contain a list of vulnerabilities that have been found by the tool.
 Have a look at them and discuss in your teams:
 - Are these security risks real vulnerabilities within our application?
 - What could we do to mitigate the problem(s)?